vmware/vic/doc/design/volumes/nfsvolumestores.md

  1. Failure handling;  what do we do if a mount is unavailable, does the container go down?
     * Answer:  Needs investigation.
 We're relying on the kernel nfs client in the container to handle failures to the target.
 There is little we can do during run-time, but we can check availability during container create at a minimum.
  1. NFS target mount options-  How do you pass a `uid`/`gid` or `nosquash` mapping?
 How do you map `uid`/`gid` to the container at all?
     * Answer:  Requirement and usage needs to be thought through at a higher level.
 Mapping of users into containers and mapping of credentials into containers need to be solved in the system as a whole.
+However things like `sync` and `retries` will be specified as a driver option invoked with `vic-machine`, and passed out of band to the container.
+The container users will not be able to specify mount options specific to the target.